Updated: November 27, 2024

 Portugal’s residency by investment scheme, known as the Portugal Golden Visa, has, in the past, been highly successful in bringing foreign investment to the country and adding value to the housing market.

-Note that, as of 7 October 2023, it is no longer possible to invest in real estate and qualify for the Portugal Golden Visa.
+Note that, as of 7 October 2023, it is no longer possible to invest in real estate to qualify for the Portugal Golden Visa.
 The Portugal Golden Visa is still open to investors, with several investment options, such as investment funds, still on the table.

 Restricted supply of real estate stock

 Another factor impacting real estate prices is a restricted supply of housing in the city center.
 Lisbon is a small and concentrated city situated next to a river.
-In addition, the Câmara municipal (the city regulator) limits construction in order to maintain the character of the city, and as a result, new constructions in the historic center are virtually impossible.
+In addition, the Câmara municipal (the city regulator) limits construction in order to maintain the character of the city, and as a result, new construction projects in the historic center are virtually impossible.
 Rehabilitation of older buildings is preferred and is usually the only solution for those looking to make a real estate investment in a central location.

 For those looking to invest in new-build real estate in Lisbon, Portugal, there are specific areas to consider where new construction is permitted.
 One such area is Parque das Nações, which is particularly popular with foreign investors.